yezyilomo/state-pool/README.md

 [user, updateUser] = useGlobalState("user");
 ```

 Here `updateUser` is a higher order function which accepts another function for updating user as an argument(this another functions takes user(old state) as the argument).
-So to update any state us user you can do
+So to update any state on user you can do
 ```js
 updateUser(function(user){
     user.name = "Yezy Ilomo";